 There’s no doubt about it, kids love being outdoors.
 Whether you’re out in the garden, at the park, or up a mountain somewhere, a little fresh air works wonders by allowing your kids to work off that excess energy.
-If sometimes it takes a little effort to pry your little ones (or slightly bigger ones) off the sofa, here are 10 simple suggestions to help you enjoy the great outdoors together as a family.
+If sometimes it takes a little effort to pry your little ones (or slightly bigger ones) off the sofa, here are some simple suggestions to help you enjoy the great outdoors together as a family.
+The best way to make kids want to spend time outdoors is to do outdoor activities for family on a regular basis to help them develop the habit.

 20 Outdoor Family Activities You Will Love: